How To Ace The Columbia Business School Interview

 Interview Format

-Interviews are primarily conducted in person by Columbia Business School alumni.
+Columbia Business School alumni primarily conduct interviews in person.
 Columbia will try to set your interview with alumni in a location close to you.

 If there are no alumni near you, your interview will be conducted over the phone or through Skype by an admissions officer or a current student.
 Throughout your interview, your interviewer will be taking notes.
 They will then write a report and submit it to the admissions committee.